 - IF YOU DO NOT HAVE A SPECIFIC RESEARCH MENTOR IN MIND: Write a brief description of any geographic constraints on where they are able to do the research experience.
 If you have circumstances that would prevent you from traveling and would thus prefer to work remotely, please state that and describe those circumstances here.
 This will be combined with the application questionnaire to help the awards committee match you with a mentor.

 - Applications will be reviewed equally regardless of whether a mentor is indicated or not.

 - Anonymized demographic information survey.
 This survey will not be associated with the applicant’s materials.
 It allows SVP to assess which underrepresented groups are applying for this award and which groups we need to do a better job communicating with about this opportunity.
 Click here to access the survey.

 All applicants acknowledge that SVP is not responsible for ensuring that the cost of the proposed research experience fits within the amount of the award ($5,000 USD).
 Applicants should make sure that they have sufficient funds for the research experience they are proposing, whether through the SVP Futures Award alone or through a combination of funding sources.

-Applications for the 2023 SVP Futures Award will open soon!
+Applications for the 2023 SVP Futures Award are now closed

 Catherine Early & Alexis Mychajliw, Co-Chairs, SVP Futures Award Panel